Our commitment to protect your privacy

 References to ‘DuluxGroup’, ‘we’ and ‘us’ include DuluxGroup Limited and its related bodies corporate.
 Please see our website at www.duluxgroup.com.au for more information about our companies and brands.

-- Records of communications and other interactions you have with us (including telephone, email and online); and
+• when we make a record of any communication and other interaction you have with us (including telephone, email and online); and

-- If you have or had one of our products, information about the use of that product or your opinions about that product recorded when you respond to a survey.
+• if you have or had one of our products, when we record information about your use of that product or your opinions about that product when you respond to a survey.